nytimes/mentorship/docs/coaching.md

 * Maintain accountability
 * Celebrate effort and results! :star:

+#### Advice from an expert

 > This is another mindset shift - you shift from listening for the situation, to listening for the person.
 So it’s common when you listen to someone talk about a problem to be thinking about whether we agree/disagree, whether it makes sense, how we can help, how to connect what they’re saying to what we already know, what we would do.
-You feel this need to ask for more and more information so that we can really understand their situation._
+You feel this need to ask for more and more information so that we can really understand their situation.

-> The truth is we actually don’t need to know all about their situation - THEY know their situation.
+The truth is we actually don’t need to know all about their situation - THEY know their situation.
 When you shift to listen for the person, you pay attention to what they reveal about their values, their motives, their needs… You can use open-ended questions to help them explore.

-> -- [Charlyn Gee](https://open.nytimes.com/@charlyngeeNYT), _Engineering Manager at The New York Times_
+-- [Charlyn Gee](https://open.nytimes.com/@charlyngeeNYT), _Engineering Manager at The New York Times_

 ### Open Ended Questions